tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Placers/placers.md

 ## Overview

-The Placers provides functionality for FiveM resources.
+The Placers library provides object placement and positioning utilities for spawning, positioning, and managing entities and props in the game world with precise control.

 ## Placeable.PlaceObject (Client)